tesla809/Linnia-Dapp-Tutorial/README.md

 - [Accepting or Declining](#accepting-or-declining)

-## Background
+## Linnia Protocol Summary
 The Linnia Protocol allows users to own and control their data without the need for centralized third parties.
-Learn what Linnia is all about on our [Linnia Resources](README.md) page.
+Learn what Linnia is all about on our [Linnia Resources](https://github.com/ConsenSys/linnia-resources) page.

 LinniaJS is the JavaScript library that allows developers to use the Linnia Protocol.
 Check out the LinniaJS API on [Github](https://github.com/ConsenSys/linnia-js) and [npm](https://www.npmjs.com/package/@linniaprotocol/linnia-js).

 ## About the Decentralized App
-This DApp will be a based on the winning DApp during the first Linnia Hackathon **[insert link]**, by **[insert names]** back in August 2018.
+This tutorial DApp will be a based on the winning DApp during the first Linnia Hackathon by Isabel Lee, Mark G. Romano, Rene Medalla, and Gabriel Tan back in August 2018.
+Their original hackathon project can be found [here](https://github.com/ijl0322/Linnia-Hackathon-Final).

 The DApp was called "Real Estate Dapp".
 It was focused on the solving the problem of sharing data with multiple parties during a real estate transaction such as buying or renting a property.

-Since it was a hackathon project, we have cleaned it up the code and removed React to make it more accessible to a wider range of developers.
-However, we will use ES6 and will need to set up a Webpack to be able to [transpile](https://medium.com/front-end-hacking/a-world-of-javascript-transpilers-b3b7b880a1be) and [bundle](https://medium.com/@gimenete/how-javascript-bundlers-work-1fc0d0caf2da) our code.
+Since it was a hackathon project, we have cleaned up the code and removed React to make it more accessible to a wider range of developers.
+However, we will use ES6 and this will need to set up a Webpack to be able to [transpile](https://medium.com/front-end-hacking/a-world-of-javascript-transpilers-b3b7b880a1be) and [bundle](https://medium.com/@gimenete/how-javascript-bundlers-work-1fc0d0caf2da) our code.
 Having this setup early on solves more headaches than it causes.
-[See why here](#addFAQExplaintion).
+[See why here](#beginners-to-modern-web-development-faq).

 To be brief, many web browsers do not support the state of the art JavaScript language upgrades that make a developer's life easy.
 Rather than waiting around, we will just use a transpiler and bundler to allow us to use tomorrow's feature today.

-If you have any questions regarding this tutorial, please refer to the tutorial FAQ **[add link to FAQs]**.
+If you have any questions regarding this tutorial, please refer to the [tutorial FAQ](#beginners-to-modern-web-development-faq).

 ## Setup:
 **Goal**: